andylamb/home/_posts/2017-4-21-Hello-World.md

 - The subset of climbers that had at least 10 ascents 8b or harder.
 This gropu had 97 climbers.

 ### Box-and-Whisker Plots
 To get a high-level picture of the data, we now turn to our good friend from Intro.
 Statistics, the box-and-whisker plot.
-The "box" ranges from the 25th percentile of the data to the 75th, with a line for the median.
-The "whiskers" show the lowest and highest datums within the interquartile range of the 25th and 75th percentiles, respectively.
+The "box" ranges from the 25th percentile of the data to the 75th (we call the height of this box the "interquartile range"), with a lines for the median and mean.
+The "whiskers" show the lowest and highest datums within the 1.5 times the interquartile range of the 25th and 75th percentiles, respectively.
 Check out [this video](https://youtu.be/b2C9I8HuCe4) for a more in-depth explanation.

 ## Height